 There are many people who enjoy wearing high heels.
 This type of shoe can enhance the appearance of the legs by making them look longer and thinner.
 Potential damage to the foot may be diminished if proper stretching exercises are frequently performed, thereby strengthening the foot.
 Many people may experience heel pain, and this may be a result of shortened calf muscles.
 There are many foot conditions that can gradually develop from wearing high heels.
 These may include ingrown toenails, bunions, or Morton’s neuroma, which is a form of nerve damage that occurs between the toes.
 If you would like additional information about how high heels can affect the feet, consulting with a podiatrist is recommended.

 High heels have a history of causing foot and ankle problems.
-If you have any concerns about your feet or ankles, contact one of our podiatrists from Dr. Powers Foot and Ankle.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns about your feet or ankles, contact our podiatrist from Dr. Powers Foot and Ankle.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Effects of High Heels on the Feet